dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-set-the-tab-order.md

 ## Designer

-The Visual Studio designer provides two ways to set the tab order of a control.
+Use the Visual Studio designer **Properties** window to set the tab order of a control.

 01. Select the control in the designer.